cyverse/irods-adm/README.md

 ## Synchronizing data object and file sizes

-The bash script `fix-file-size.sh` can be used to set the sizes of a group of data objects with the sizes of their respective files.
+The program `fix-file-size` can be used to set the sizes of a group of data objects with the sizes of their respective files.

 ## Replication